KrautKing123/WIFI-DeauthAttack.Simple-BruteForce-Joint-Attack-Suite/Pick-Up-To-Use/Standalone-Tools_CanBe-Used-Independently/Password-Generator/Readme.md

 Because the code points for `0-9` and `A-Z` fall between `!` and `^` in the Unicode table, they are included in the generated output.
 To get *only* the special symbols you need, you must look up their specific code points and create a precise pattern that skips over the letters and numbers.

+In Unicode, the code point for `!` is 33 and for `^` is 94.
+This range includes the intervening numbers (48-57) and uppercase letters (65-90).
+Consequently, the generated output will be a mix of special characters, numbers, and letters.
+To get purely special characters, the range needs to be split by code points (e.g., `[!-/:-@[-^]`, which corresponds to code points 33-47, 58-64, and 91-94).

 **Here is a more precise method:**
 ```bash
  ./brufjasgen -regex '[!-/:-@[-^]' -out 'password.txt'